 I love essential oils and use them daily in our home to create a calming, chill atmosphere.
 As a dog mom, it didn't take long for me to look for essential oil recipes for dogs.

 I use essential oils daily.
-I use them to wake up, boost my mood, alleviate allergies, stop a headache before it morphs into a migraine, soothe an upset tummy, and more.
+They help me wake up, boost my mood, alleviate allergies, stop a headache before it morphs into a migraine, soothe an upset tummy, and more.
 It didn't take long for me to wonder what essential oils can do for my dogs.
-So, I trusted Google to lead me to some of the best essential oil recipes for dogs and I wasn't disappointed.
+So, I trusted Google to lead me to some of the best essential oil recipes for dogs, and I wasn't disappointed.

-While not all of the essential oil recipes we find online are appropriate for dogs, there are many trusted websites, books, and professionals that can be trusted.
+While not all of the essential oil recipes we find online are appropriate for dogs, many trusted websites, books, and professionals can be trusted.

 Today, I know how to make flea & tick repellent, shampoo, anxiety mist, paw balm, and more.
 I primarily diffuse essential oils to create a relaxing and refreshing atmosphere in our home, but it's nice to know that I can do more with them, especially when money is tight.